Create an External App Service environment

 c.
 Select the size of the subnet.
 Remember to select a size large enough to accommodate future growth of your ASE.
 We recommend

 /25, which has 128 addresses and can handle a maximum-sized ASE.
 We don't recommend

 /28, for example, because only 16 addresses are available.
-Infrastructure uses at least five addresses.
+Infrastructure uses at least seven addresses and Azure Networking uses another 5.
 In a

 d.
 Select the subnet IP range.

 Select Create to create the ASE.
 This process also creates the App Service plan and the app.
 The ASE, App Service plan, and app are all under the same subscription and also in the same resource group.
 If your ASE needs a separate resource group or if you need an ILB ASE, follow the steps to create an ASE by itself.

 If you create an ASE standalone, it has nothing in it.
 An empty ASE still incurs a monthly charge for the infrastructure.
 Follow these steps to create an ASE with an ILB or to create an ASE in its own resource group.
 After you create your ASE, you can create apps in it by using the normal process.
 Select your new ASE as the location.

 Search the Azure Marketplace for App Service Environment, or select Create a resource > Web Mobile > App Service Environment.

 Enter the name of your ASE.
 This name is used for the apps created in the ASE.
 If the name is mynewdemoase, the subdomain name is .mynewdemoase.p.azurewebsites.net.
 If you create an app named mytestapp, it's addressable at mytestapp.mynewdemoase.p.azurewebsites.net.
 You can't use white space in the name.
 If you use uppercase characters, the domain name is the total lowercase version of the name.
 If you use an ILB, your ASE name isn't used in your subdomain but is instead explicitly stated during ASE creation.